nicolas-camacho/thrg/README.md

 ## API Endpoints

 -   `GET /ping`: Returns a `pong` response.
 Used for health checks.
+-   `POST /api/admin/setup`: Sets up the initial admin user.
 -   `GET /admin/login`: Serves the admin login page.
--   `GET /admin/dashboard`: Serves the admin dashboard page.
+-   `GET /admin/dashboard`: Serves the admin dashboard page, which allows generating and listing registration tokens.
 This endpoint is protected and requires authentication.
+-   `POST /admin/api/tokens`: Generates a new registration token.
+-   `GET /admin/api/tokens`: Lists all registration tokens.
+-   `GET /admin/logout`: Logs out the current user.

 ## Token-based Registration

 This application includes a feature for token-based user registration.
-An admin can generate a registration token that can be used by a new user to register.
+An admin can generate a registration token from the dashboard that can be used by a new user to register.

-**Note:** The endpoint for generating the registration token is not yet exposed in the router.